MicrosoftDocs/quantum-docs/articles/install-update-qdk.md

 > [!NOTE]
 > You can also open your virtual environment in VS Code.
 From the **View** menu, select **Command Palette** > **Python: Create Environment** > **venv**.
 In the lower right, select **Open Folder...** and select the environment folder you created earlier.
 For more information on using environments in VS Code, see [Python environments in VS Code](https://code.visualstudio.com/docs/python/environments).

+### (Optional method) Update the azure-quantum package with Qiskit support

+You can also update the azure-quantum package with Qiskit support without using a virtual environment.
+However, updates to the qiskit packages in an existing environment may cause dependency conflicts with other packages.
+See [Qiskit 1.0 packaging changes](https://docs.quantum.ibm.com/api/migration-guides/qiskit-1.0-installation#qiskit-10-packaging-changes) for more information on package compatibility.

+To update the azure-quantum package:
+1. Uninstall the existing azure-quantum and qiskit packages:

+    ```dos
+    pip uninstall -y azure-quantum qiskit qiskit-terra qiskit-qr
+    ```
+1. Install azure-quantum using the [qiskit] parameter:

+    ```dos
+    pip install azure-quantum[qiskit]
+    ```

 ## Update the Azure CLI quantum extension